1926–27 Tampa murders: Trial

 Levins' trial was held in Orlando over July 1927.
-In court, his defense stated that the police had repeatedly threatened him, claiming that he was told to confess to the Merrell murders while in Orlando or he would be returned to Tampa.
+In court, his defense stated that the police had repeatedly threatened him, claiming that police told him to confess to the Merrell murders while in Orlando or he would be returned to Tampa.
+Levins then admitted to killing Herman Merrell, although he claimed he killed Merrell in self-defense after Merrell had caught him breaking into the house.
+However, Levins said he had left the house afterwards, insisting the other victims had been killed by Thompson after he left.
 He was convicted of the murders of the Merrell family, and Thompson was acquitted 3 weeks later in a separate trial.
 Levins was sentenced to death.

 Execution

-Levins was executed in the Florida state electric chair at the State Prison in Raiford on November 22, 1927, at 1:45 PM.
-The day prior an attempt was made to obtain a stay, but judge Robles, despite having been ill at home, made it known over the telephone this would not occur.
-That same night Levins protested his innocence, but was confident he would "make it all right up there".
-The witnesses for the execution were 2 Tampa ministers (a Baptist and a Presbyterian), the chief county traffic officer, a bailiff of criminal court, the county jailer, the deputy sheriff, and a Tampa Tribune reporter.
-The state governor, Martin, gave a 3-hour reprieve.
-Levins is reported to have spent his last hours in prayer and continued insistence he was innocent, but he made no formal final statement prior to his execution.
+Levins was executed in the Florida state electric chair at the State Prison in Raiford on November 22, 1927, at 1:45 pm.
+The day prior, Levins attempted to obtain a stay of execution, but Judge Robles, despite having been ill at home, made it known over the telephone this would not occur.
+That same night, Levins protested his innocence, but he expressed confidence he would "make it all right up there".
+The witnesses for the execution included two Tampa ministers (a Baptist and a Presbyterian), the chief county traffic officer, a bailiff of criminal court, the county jailer, the deputy sheriff, and a Tampa Tribune reporter.
+Governor John W. Martin gave Levins a three-hour reprieve.
+Levins reportedly spent his last hours in prayer and continued insistence he was innocent, but he made no formal final statement prior to his execution.
 His body, unclaimed, was buried in the prison cemetery.

 Aftermath

-Charles Manuel was released from prison on November 15, 1930.
+Charles Manuel, who pleaded guilty to manslughter, was released from prison on November 15, 1930.